lisatwyw/carnet/SAS/quantile_regress.md

 ### Ordinary least-squares regression (OLS)
-- mean is not good measure of central tendency for skewed distributions
+- mean is not good measure of central tendency for **skewed distributions**
+- even few outliers affect regression model

+### Median regression
+- rather than to predict average, **predict median**